tardate/LittleArduinoProjects/README.md

-# 411 Little Electronics and Arduino Projects
+# 412 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/cordwood-three](./BoldportClub/cordwood-three) - custom build of the Boldport Club Cordwood Puzzle III, Project #25, May 2018, with an archway layout and a spring-loaded LED trigger machanism.
+> Latest addition:sparkles: [BJT Comparator](./Electronics101/BJT/Comparator) - investigating and testing a comparator design with discrete components.

 Just my collection of electronics projects, many involving an Arduino in one way or another.